Top of the page

 Infant and child car seats save lives.
 For every ride in a car, secure your child into a properly installed car seat or booster seat that meets all current safety standards.
 Use a car seat or booster seat that is made for their weight and height.
 For questions about car seats and booster seats, call Transport Canada at 1-800-333-0371 or visit the Government of Canada Child Safety webpage at www.canada.ca/en/services/transport/road/child-car-seat-safety.html.

 A child who is not in a car seat can be seriously injured or killed during a crash or an abrupt stop, even at low speeds.
 A parent's arms are not strong enough to hold and protect a baby during a car crash.
 Many unrestrained children die because they are torn from an adult's arms during a crash.

-your own seat belt, and always insist that they buckle up.
+Set a good example for your children by always wearing your own seat belt, and always insist that they buckle up.

-appropriate for your child's current weight, height, and age:1
+Buy a car seat appropriate for your child's current weight and height:

-recalled or has been in a car crash or misused, it may not fully protect your baby.
+Don't buy a used car seat.
+If a car seat has been recalled or has been in a car crash or misused, it may not fully protect your baby.

 Check your provincial laws for when your child can move to a seat belt.